 Amanda Ternan uses her expertise in health information technology (HIT), system design and emerging software to improve health outcomes among high-risk populations and to optimize client resources and revenue.
-As the liaison between IT teams, supporting business units, stakeholders and leadership, she effectively translates data requests into system solutions.
-She has hands-on experience in all phases of the system development life cycle.
+Her experience also includes projects in behavioral health, managed care, medication-assisted treatment in criminal justice and human services systems, addiction curriculum, and community mental health centers.

 Amanda and her husband Doug are busy touring and prepping for college for their two high school kids.
 An ace at air hockey and ping pong, Amanda also enjoys cooking, traveling and playing mahjong.